Collaborate and Listen." ~ V. Ice

 git pull origin master

 I make my very own branch.
-You can make one from the Github site but I prefer to do it in Terminal/bash.
+You can make one from the Github site (or Bitbucket or Azure DevOps Repos) but I prefer to do it in Terminal/bash.
 I name it a name with no spaces, like: "mybranchname".
 It's best to name it after a feature or fix you're working on.

 Now I am in my branch, not the master, so it is safe to make changes.